 1.)
-The African buffalo is estimated to be 4x stronger that the Ox.
+The African buffalo is estimated to be 4 times stronger that the Ox.

 2.)
 Both males and females have horns.
 The male’s horns are larger than the female’s.

 3.)
-Being a herbivore (eats plants), the bulk of their diet consists of grasses.
+Being a herbivore (eats plant matter), the bulk of their diet consists of grasses.
 They also consume leaves and other plants.

 4.)
-Herds are typically around 10-15 animals.
-They can reach into the 1,000s during mass migrations in search for water and food sources.
+Herds are typically around 10 – 15 animals.
+They can reach into the 1,000s during mass migrations in search of water and food sources.

 5.)
 Herds usually consist of primarily females and young.
 Males number only 1 – 3.